HaoWuLab-Bioinformatics/scHiClassifier/README.md

 The folder "**Nagano**" contains the data and code details for the Nagano dataset.
 The folder "**Ramani**" contains the data and code details for the Ramani dataset.

+## Tools
+It is recommended to deploy and run this project using PyCharm

 ## Dependency
 Mainly used libraries:
 Python 3.9.15